 The Driver (1978)

 The Driver is a stylish, detached and antisocial tribute to driving for the sake of driving and crime for the sake of crime, made at a time when those things still had a palpable meaning for most big-city Americans.
 The writer/director is Walter Hill, penner of the not too dissimilar cult film The Getaway a few years earlier.
-And although he made more successful films later on (notably 40 Hrs.), The Driver is arguably his most gutsy and hard-hitting.
-It's worth a watch for the fervor it represents and instils, if nothing else.
+And although he made more successful films later on (notably 48 Hrs.), The Driver is arguably among his most gutsy and hard-hitting.
+It's worth a watch for the fervour it represents and instils, if nothing else.